robertdmunn/thumbnailmagic/README.md

     * ffmpeg - used for rendering video thumbnails
     * NodeJS - used for rendering web page thumbnails.
     * OpenOffice - used for rendering thumbnails of MSOffice documents and multi-page or high quality thumbnails of OpenOffice documents
+    * jodConverter - Java package used to connect to OpenOffice

 ThumbnailMagic packages the following external dependencies with the distribution: